CONTENTS

 likely.

-And so what we decided to do
+And so what we decided to do is work

-what we’ve done.
+we’ve done.
 And so with Northlands we’ve had great conversations.
 They’re

 willing to, you know, allocate that money to its intent and purpose which is to